guiand888/ansible-vault-bitwarden/README.md

 Easily rids of 2 drawbacks of `ansible-vault`:
 - Repetitive password prompts
-- Plaintext password hanging around in password files
+- Passwords *hanging around your filesystem* in plaintext password files

 ![ansible-vault-bw-demo](ansible-vault-bw-demo.gif)

-# Prerequisites:
+## Prerequisites:
 - `ansible` and `ansible-vault`
 - A Bitwarden account with your `ansible-vault` password saved as `ansible-vault-main`
+  - The ansible-vault secret needs to saved as the "Login" type, in the "password" field.
-  - Script also supports multiple passwords if passed as first argument $1
+  - The script also supports feeding any specific BW entry as a vault secret with the `--bw-entry` argument
 - That's it!

-# Steps:
+## Steps:
-## 1. Install Bitwarden CLI
+### 1. Install Bitwarden CLI
 Link: [Bitwarden Documentation](https://bitwarden.com/help/cli/)

 In summary: